xiaofengyuem/microsoft-graph-docs/concepts/tutorial-riskdetection-api.md

 # Tutorial: Identify and remediate risks using Microsoft Graph APIs

-Azure AD Identity Protection provides organizations insight into identity based risk and different ways to investigate risk and auto-remediate risk.
-Several Identity Protection APIs can help you identify risk and configure a workflow to confirm compromise or enable remediation, with /riskDetections and /riskyUsers.
+Azure AD Identity Protection provides organizations insight into identity-based risk and different ways to investigate and auto-remediate risk.
+Several Identity Protection APIs can help you identify risk and configure a workflow to confirm compromise or enable remediation.
 For more information, see [What is risk?](/azure/active-directory/identity-protection/concept-identity-protection-risks)

-In this tutorial, you learn how to generate a risky user and remediate the risky status of a user with multi-factor authentication (MFA).
+In this tutorial, you'll learn how to generate a risky user and remediate the risky status of a user with multi-factor authentication (MFA).
 An optional section shows you how to block the risky user from signing in using a conditional access policy, and dismissing the user risk.

 >**Note:** The response objects shown in this tutorial might be shortened for readability.